Natural Field will Launch "Ashwagandha White Paper" at FTA Forum in Hangzhou

 News provided byNatural Field

 HANGZHOU, China, Nov.
-5, 2025 /PRNewswire/ -- Natural Field, a leading Chinese supplier of botanical and functional ingredients, will officially release its Ashwagandha White Paper at the prestigious Food Technology and Application (FTA) Forum in Hangzhou.
-The forum, recognized as one of China's top platforms for nutrition and health innovation, brings together researchers, industry professionals, and corporate leaders to discuss emerging trends, technological breakthroughs, and market opportunities.
+5, 2025 /PRNewswire/ -- Natural Field, a leading Chinese supplier of botanical and functional ingredients, is set to release its highly anticipated Ashwagandha White Paper at the prestigious Food Technology and Application (FTA) Forum in Hangzhou.
+The forum, recognized as one of China's foremost platforms for nutrition and health innovation, brings together leading researchers, industry professionals, and enterprise executives to explore cutting-edge technological advances and market trends.

-Mr. Haiying Yang, founder of Natural Field, will deliver a keynote speech highlighting the company's extensive research on Ashwagandha extract, its quality standards, and potential applications in global nutraceutical and functional food markets.
-The speech will showcase Natural Field's commitment to scientific rigor, formulation expertise, and decades-long experience in high-quality botanical ingredient development.
+Mr. Haiying Yang, founder of Natural Field, will deliver a keynote address highlighting the company's extensive research on Ashwagandha extract and its application potential in global health and nutrition markets.
+His presentation will showcase Natural Field's scientific rigor, formulation expertise, and decades-long commitment to developing high-quality botanical ingredients.

-The Ashwagandha White Paper compiles years of research, including analytical data, quality evaluation protocols, and practical applications in functional formulations.
-By providing clear scientific insights and standardized references, it serves as a critical resource for R&D teams, product developers, and brand innovators worldwide seeking premium botanical ingredients.
+The Ashwagandha White Paper represents the culmination of years of rigorous research and product development.
+It details the latest analytical data, quality evaluation protocols, and potential applications for Ashwagandha extract in functional foods, dietary supplements, and nutraceutical formulations.
+By providing comprehensive scientific insights and standardized evaluation benchmarks, the white paper is designed to serve as a critical reference for R&D teams, formulators, and brand developers worldwide seeking premium botanical ingredients.

-In addition, Natural Field will soon unveil its proprietary Co-Loaded Liposome Technology through an online release event.
-This advanced delivery system enables co-encapsulation of multiple active compounds, enhancing both stability and bioavailability.
-Previous in-house studies on CoQ10 and Curcumin Co-Loaded Liposomes demonstrated significantly improved absorption and formulation performance, validating Natural Field's innovation and technical leadership in liposomal research.
+In addition to the white paper, Natural Field will highlight its proprietary Co-Loaded Liposome Technology, which will be unveiled through an upcoming online release event.
+This innovative delivery system enables the co-encapsulation of multiple active compounds, enhancing both stability and bioavailability.
+In previous in-house studies, CoQ10 and Curcumin Co-Loaded Liposomes demonstrated superior absorption and formulation performance compared to conventional preparations.
+These results validate Natural Field's leadership in liposomal research and highlight the practical advantages of co-loaded liposomes in functional ingredient development.

+Natural Field's liposomal technology also emphasizes versatility and scalability.
+The co-loaded approach can be adapted for a wide range of water- and lipid-soluble actives, allowing formulators to create complex multi-ingredient solutions without compromising stability or efficacy.
+This capability positions Natural Field as a strategic partner for global nutraceutical companies seeking innovative, high-performance ingredient solutions.

+With nearly 20 years of experience in botanical extraction and nutritional ingredient development, Natural Field continues to push the boundaries of science-driven innovation in China and beyond.
+The company's integrated R&D, production, and quality assurance processes ensure that every ingredient meets rigorous standards for purity, consistency, and performance.

-With nearly two decades of experience in nutritional ingredient development, Natural Field combines high-quality raw materials, advanced delivery technology, and scientific validation to offer reliable, market-ready solutions.
-The release of the Ashwagandha White Paper at the FTA Forum, alongside the co-loaded liposome technology unveiling, underscores the company's mission to drive innovation, provide scientifically backed ingredients, and support global wellness brands in creating high-performance products.
+By combining high-quality raw materials, advanced liposomal delivery technology, and evidence-backed research, Natural Field reinforces its commitment to supporting the global wellness industry.
+The upcoming release of the Ashwagandha White Paper at the FTA Forum, coupled with the online presentation of its co-loaded liposome technology, underscores the company's mission to provide scientifically validated, market-ready solutions for health product developers and brands around the world.

 For more information about Natural Field's botanical extracts, liposomal technologies, and upcoming events, visit company website: https://www.naturalfieldinc.com/; https://www.natural-field.com/